Jeffrey Sebelia: Personal life

-Sebelia's father was violent, and divorced his mother when Jeffrey was 8.
+Sebelia's father was violent, and divorced his mother when Jeffrey was eight years old.
 Later, Jeffrey, who felt responsible for the divorce, began using cocaine and marijuana.
 By the time he was 16, he was a heroin addict living in a friend's garage.
 The following 15 years were filled with numerous, yet failed, attempts to get sober at a number of West Coast drug treatment centers.
 He has never been far from the spotlight and has been friends with Dave Navarro since they were teens.
 Chester Bennington of Linkin Park, who was also an avid client, loved the Cosa Nostra line and knew Sebelia for years.

 Before the show, Sebelia had lived with his girlfriend, Melanie Vesey, and their young son, Harrison.
 However, after completing Project Runway Sebelia separated from his girlfriend.
 It was Harrison, Sebelia's son, who inspired his trademark neck tattoo which took more than eight hours to complete.
 The tattoo reads "Harrison Detroit l’amor de la mia vita."
 It is his son's name, along with the phrase "the love of my life," in Italian.
 But the tattoo contains a mistake; the correct diction is "l'amore della mia vita".